 Day 1: We suggest flying into St Thomas Airport (STT) as we can take advantage of an overnight stop in St John, which is renowned for some of the most beautiful beaches in the world and is not be missed.
 We usually only spend one night in the USVI, either at one of the many beaches, such as Caneel Bay, Hawks Nest or Maho Bay on your first night or at Christmas Cove on your last night, where the sunsets never disappoint.

-Next we head over to Privateers Bay on Norman Island in time for lunch.
+Next, we head over to Privateers Bay on Norman Island in time for lunch.
 This island was made famous in R.L Stevenson’s ‘Treasure Island’ and looking at the caves today, one cannot help but be swept back in time to the days of pirates and privateers.
 Once again, this area is quiet, allowing for us to indulge any of our younger guests with a real pirate treasure hunt.
-A hand made map is found floating through our hulls in a old bottle.
+A handmade map is found floating through our hulls in an old bottle.
 We then set off on an epic adventure to follow the map and find the treasure chest hidden in the deepest cave on Norman Island.

-After Lunch and a snorkel in the caves we move around into the Bight, a bay about 5 minutes away.
-Here we choose a secluded corner and guests can sun tan away the rest of the afternoon, or engage in any of our water sport option.
+After Lunch and a snorkel in the caves, we move around into the Bight, a bay about 5 minutes away.
+Here we choose a secluded corner and guests can suntan away the rest of the afternoon, or engage in any of our water sports options.
 Later, Capt.
 Jason takes guests on a sunset cruise in our 16ft tender, with a cooler of beers or a cocktail in hand.
 The sunsets here are beautiful and a fast becoming ‘classic’ photograph in front of the famous Willy T’s ship, beached on the sand is a must.

 Day 3: Once again breakfast is open to your mood, after which we head over to the stunning Indians, a snorkeling and dive spot, 5 minutes from the Bight.
 This spot has barely changed and still offers a host of marine life.
 Our last dive saw plentiful fish and even hawksbill turtle.
 Guests are kitted out with our brand new masks, snorkels and fins, with optional pool noodles for those less comfortable in the water.
 Jason always takes his GoPro and so there is plenty of underwater memories for all.